Lexus ES 300h Insurance Rates

 | Wyoming | $1,166 | -$144 | -11.0% |

-Opting for high physical damage deductibles could cut rates by as much as $530 annually, whereas buying more liability protection will push rates upward.
-Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $351 extra every year.
+Using high physical damage deductibles could cut prices by as much as $530 each year, whereas increasing liability limits will push prices upward.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $351 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are probably paying anywhere from $1,600 to $2,100 in extra premium every year, depending on your age.
-Lexus ES 300h insurance for high-risk drivers can be from 43% to 136% more than the average rate.
+If you have some driving violations or tend to cause accidents, you could be paying anywhere from $1,600 to $2,100 extra each year, depending on your age.
+Insurance for high-risk drivers can be anywhere from 43% to 136% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |